schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Threatening Inevitability

-A checker encourages at a outsized cry room.
+A checker encourages at an outsized cry room.

 ## Universal Dynamics